HELENA AND AURORA RANGE (BUNGALBIN)

 Indigenous Cultural Heritage of Helena and Aurora Range (Bungalbin)

 The Indigenous custodians (Traditional Owners, TOs) of Helena and Aurora Range are of the Kapurn Nation.
 The language spoken is Kaalamaya or Kalamaia (sometimes spelt Kalamai).
-The Traditional Owners refer to their language group as Kaalamaya Kaprun or sometimes Kalamaia Gubrun (Elder Brian Champion Senior, pers. comm.).
-The people of the Kapurn Nation call the Helena and Aurora Range, Bungalbin (a Kalamaia name).
+The Traditional Owners refer to their language group as Kaalamaya Kaprun (Goldfields Aboriginal Language Centre) or sometimes Kalamaia Gubrun (Elder Brian Champion Senior, pers. comm.).
+Kalamaia refering to their language and Kapurn or Gabrun referring to their people.
+The Kapurn Nation call the Helena and Aurora Range, Bungalbin (a Kalamaia name).

 The Kapurn Nation extends from just south of Paynes Find down to where the Holland Track begins (south of Hyden), east to Riverena and Goongarrie and west to Burracoppin and Mukinbudin.